Well-Posedness for Some Non-Linear Diffusion Processes and Related PDE on the Wasserstein Space: Preliminaries: Differentiation on the Wasserstein space and Smoothing properties of McKean-Vlasov equations

 where, for given $\mu, \nu \in \pp$, $\mathcal{P}(\mu, \nu)$ denotes the set of measures on $\rr^d \times \rr^d$ with marginals $\mu$ and $\nu$.

-In what follows, we will work with two notions of differentiation of a continuous map $U$ defined on $\pp$.
+In what follows, we will work with two different notions of differentiation of a continuous map $U$ defined on $\mathcal{P}(\rr^d)$.
 The first one, called the \emph{linear functional derivative} and denoted by $\delta U/\delta m$, will be intensively employed in our linearization procedure to tackle the martingale problem and to study the smoothing properties of McKean-Vlasov SDEs.
-The second one is the \emph{Lions' derivative}, $L$-derivative in short, and will be denoted by $\partial_\mu U$.\\
+The second one is the \emph{Lions' derivative}, $L$-derivative in short, and will be denoted by $\partial_\mu U$.
+Compared to the flat derivative, the $L$-derivative requires additional smoothness and will be our central object in order to establish the well-posedness of the PDE \eqref{pde:wasserstein:space}.\\